CMMC Level 2 Certification Checklist

 Access control is the most extensive category within the NIST 800-171 control families.
 It mandates organizations to oversee all access activities within their IT environment and restrict access to systems and information.
 Key requirements include:

-- Proper account management (proper creating, modifying, disabling, and removing system accounts)
+- Proper account management (processes for creating, modifying, disabling, and removing system accounts)

 - Controlling the flow of CUI within the organization’s system